-The beans are very rich source of dietary fiber (9% per 100g RDA) which acts as a bulk laxative.
-Fiber helps to protect mucousa in the colon by decreasing its exposure time to toxic substances as well as by binding to cancer-causing chemicals in the gut.
+The beans are a very rich source of dietary fiber (9% per 100g RDA) which acts as a bulk laxative.
+Fiber helps to protect the colon mucosa by decreasing its exposure time to toxic substances as well as by binding to cancer-causing chemicals in the gut.

-Green beans contain excellent levels of vitamin A, and health promoting flavonoid poly phenolic antioxidants such as lutein, zea-xanthin and ÃŸ-carotene in good amounts.
+Green beans contain excellent levels of vitamin-A, and health-promoting flavonoid polyphenolic antioxidants such as lutein, zeaxanthin, and β -carotene in the right amounts.
 These compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease processes.

-Snap beans are a good source of folates.
-100 g fresh beans provide 37 Âµg or 9% of folates.
-Folate along with vitamin B-12 is one of the essential components of DNA synthesis and cell division.
-Good folate diet when given during preconception periods and during pregnancy may help prevent neural-tube defects in the newborn babies.
+Snap beans are an excellent source of folates.
+100 g fresh beans provide 37 µg or 9% of folates.
+Alongside vitamin B-12, folic acid is one of the essential components of DNA synthesis and cell division.
+A good folate diet, when given during preconception periods and pregnancy, may help prevent neural tube defects in newborn babies.

 They also carry good amounts of vitamin-B6 (pyridoxine), thiamin (vitamin B-1), and vitamin-C. Consumption of foods rich in vitamin C helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.

-Raw fresh green beans, also called as snap beans or French beans, should be tender, long, stiff, but flexible and give snap sound when broken.
-Buy them from organic stores for their rich â€œbeanyâ€ flavor.
+Raw fresh green beans, also called snap beans or French beans, should be tender, long, stiff, but flexible and give a snap sound when broken.
+Buy them from organic stores for their delicious beany flavor.